PCP and higher: mild to moderate pain

 ACP only: follow analgesia dosing for antipyresis

-Acetaminophen inhibits prostaglandin synthetase in the central nervous system, reducing pain and fever.
+Acetaminophen inhibits prostaglandin synthetase in the central nervous system, reducing pain and pyrexia.

 Toxicity may occur after a single dose of more than 7.5 g (adults) or 150 mg/kg (pediatrics).

 Acetaminophen is the leading cause of serious liver injury in Canada.
 Patients with pre-existing liver disease (regardless of underlying cause), chronic users of acetaminophen, and pediatrics are at most risk.
 Acetaminophen is a component of many over-the-counter medications and patients may inadvertently be consuming much higher doses than expected.
 Paramedics must ensure that a complete medication history is obtained prior to the administration of acetaminophen, including over-the-counter preparations.

 Alcohol may potentiate acetaminophen’s hepatoxic effects.